Frequently Asked Questions

 How does Loss of Use coverage work?

-When a horse becomes permanently disabled and unable to perform the use described on the policy at any level, the company will pay a percentage of the insured value, usually 50 to 70%.
-This coverage does not apply to horses that are laid up for an injury for an extended amount of time and then return to work.
-A veterinarian must advise the claim dept that the horse is disabled.
-The company may have their veterinarian examine the horse to confirm the diagnosis.
-If the 2 vets do not agree, a third vet may be called in for mediation.
+When a horse becomes permanently disabled & unable to perform the use described on your policy (at any level), the carrier will pay a percentage of the insured value.
+This percentage is usually 50 to 70%.
+A veterinarian must advise the claim department that the horse is disabled.
+Carriers may have their veterinarian examine the horse to confirm the diagnosis.
+If the 2 vets are not in agreement, a third vet may be called in for mediation.
+This coverage does not apply to horses that are laid up due to injury for an extended amount of time, and then return to work.

-Can I get Major Medical/Surgical, Surgical Only, or Loss of Use coverages by themselves?
+Can I get Major Medical/Surgical, Surgical Only, or Loss of Use coverages a la carte?

-No, a Mortality Policy is required and these types of coverage are added as endorsements to the Mortality Policy.
+Unfortunately, no. These types of coverage are only available as added endorsements to a Mortality Policy.

-I’m concerned about being able to pay the vet bills if my horse becomes ill or has an injury.
-What types of coverage are available?
+I’m concerned with my ability to pay vet bills if my horse becomes ill or injured.
+What types of coverage do I need for this?

-Major Medical and Surgical endorsements can take the worry out of making a financial decision when your horse becomes ill.
+Major Medical and Surgical endorsements can be added to a Mortality Policy to take the worry out of looming financial hardships when your horse becomes ill.

-Yes, depending on the type of colic and how many episodes the horse has had.
-Please note: exclusions may apply to mortality and other coverage as a result.
+Yes, but it is dependent of the type of colic and how many episodes have occurred.
+Your horse can also still be insured if it has required colic surgery as long as there was no bowel resection (removal of intestine), or repeated episodes.
+Please note, exclusions may apply to mortality and other coverage as a result.

 Is my horse covered during transport?

 Yes, as long as they do not leave the US or Canada.
-Transport can be covered to some other countries, but the company must be notified and a fee will apply.
+Transport coverage can be extended for travel to select other countries, but your policy carrier must be notified and fee’s apply.

 What is the oldest age at which I can insure my horse?